ESV-Sweetplum/quinsight/DOCS.md

 ## `function vector.UnitW(dim)`
 (READ-ONLY) Creates a unit vector in the `W` direction with the given dimension.
 ### Parameters:
-- `dimVector2 | Vector3 | Vector4` - The dimension of the vector to produce.
+- `dim: Vector2 | Vector3 | Vector4` - The dimension of the vector to produce.
 Assuming a vector is given as the argument, the dimension of that vector is used instead.

 ## `function vector.UnitX(dim)`
 (READ-ONLY) Creates a unit vector in the `X` direction with the given dimension.
 ### Parameters:
-- `dimVector2 | Vector3 | Vector4` - The dimension of the vector to produce.
+- `dim: Vector2 | Vector3 | Vector4` - The dimension of the vector to produce.
 Assuming a vector is given as the argument, the dimension of that vector is used instead.

 ## `function vector.UnitY(dim)`
 (READ-ONLY) Creates a unit vector in the `Y` direction with the given dimension.
 ### Parameters:
-- `dimVector2 | Vector3 | Vector4` - The dimension of the vector to produce.
+- `dim: Vector2 | Vector3 | Vector4` - The dimension of the vector to produce.
 Assuming a vector is given as the argument, the dimension of that vector is used instead.

 ## `function vector.UnitZ(dim)`
 (READ-ONLY) Creates a unit vector in the `Z` direction with the given dimension.
 ### Parameters:
-- `dimVector2 | Vector3 | Vector4` - The dimension of the vector to produce.
+- `dim: Vector2 | Vector3 | Vector4` - The dimension of the vector to produce.
 Assuming a vector is given as the argument, the dimension of that vector is used instead.

 ## `function vector.Zero(n)`
 (READ-ONLY) Returns a [`Vector2`](lua://Vector2), with all elements being `0`.